oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/odbc/README.md

 For the full syntax, use "updatelob -help".

+**jsonSample**

+This sample demonstrates TimesTen JSON support through ODBC.
+It recreates a JSON-enabled purchase order table, loads JSON documents from disk, creates a functional index on the JSON `User` attribute, updates an existing document, retrieves purchase orders by identifier and by user, and lists line items using `JSON_TABLE`.
+Use `-keep` to retain the table after execution; otherwise it is dropped at completion.

+Examples:

+  Default connection string, drop table on completion

+  `jsonSample`

+  Custom connection string and retain table

+  `jsonSample -connstr "DSN=sampledb;UID=appuser;PWD=appuser" -keep`

 **xlaSimple**

 This sample program is available in the _quickstart/classic/sample\_code/odbc/xla_ directory.
 Two versionbs of the binary will be built; **xlaSimple** linked directly against the **direct mode** library and **xlaSimpleDM** linked against **TTDM**.